Anthony Tirado Chase

 A non-resident scholar in Carnegie’s Middle East Programme, where her research focuses on political and economic change in Arab countries, particularly Egypt, as well as U.S. policy in the Middle East.
 She was the founding director of the Rafik Hariri Center for the Middle East at the Atlantic Council from 2011 to 2013 and was a senior associate and editor of the Arab Reform Bulletin at the Carnegie Endowment for International Peace from 2006 to 2011.

 An Assistant Professor at Georgetown University in Qatar, where she teaches international law and transitional justice.
-She is also a non-resident fellow at the Brookings Institution, and senior non-resident fellow at the Middle East Council on Global Affairs.
+She is also senior non-resident fellow at the Middle East Council on Global Affairs, and previously was a non-resident fellow at the Brookings Institution.
 Aboueldahab is the author of Transitional Justice and the Prosecution of Political Leaders in the Arab Region.
 Her work has been published and cited in the Journal of International Criminal Justice, the International Criminal Law Review, and in mainstream media outlets.
 Her forthcoming book examines the role of Arab diasporas in expanding the political, legal, and intellectual spaces of transitional justice and international law.

 A Research Fellow of the Italian Institute of International Affairs and Adjunct Professor, Simon Fraser University.
 Formerly, he was Professor of National Security Affairs at the Naval Postgraduate School; the holder of the MBI Al Jaber Chair in Middle East Studies at the School of Oriental and African Studies in London; the Director of the American Research Center in Egypt; and University Professor of Middle East Politics at Macquarie University in Sydney Australia.
 His most recent books are Egypt (2018) and Political Economies of the Middle East and North Africa (2020).
 He is the editor in chief of the Routledge Handbook of Contemporary Egypt (2021); and co-editor of The Political Economy of Education in the Arab World, (2021).